Office Tour Checklist: Don’t Forget to Inspect These Items

 2. Building Security & After-Hours Access

-Building security should be a top priority when evaluating office space.
+Smart building security and tech in NYC offices should be a top priority when evaluating office space.
 Key questions to address: Is there a lobby attendant, and what are their hours?
 Some buildings offer 24/7 coverage while others only staff during business hours.
 Understand the visitor protocol – does everyone need to sign in with the attendant, and how are temporary guests handled?
 After-hours access is equally crucial – know whether you’ll need key cards, a security code, or a mobile app to enter the building and your suite.

-Additionally, check for additional security features like surveillance cameras in common areas, elevators, and corridors.
+Additionally, check for extra security features like surveillance cameras in common areas, elevators, and corridors.
 These details matter more than you might think, especially if your team works unconventional hours or keeps valuable equipment and data onsite.
-Consider questions like: How many staff members regularly work evenings or weekends?
-What valuables will you store?
-What kind of emergency response protocols are in place?
-Getting clear answers upfront helps avoid disruptive surprises once you’re moved in.

 3. Mechanical Systems: Elevators & HVAC